 At HCLTech, we call this the ‘Cloud Smart’ approach.

 Being Cloud Smart starts with forming the right cloud strategy - the most crucial step in the cloud adoption journey.
 Building the right cloud strategy needs a strong consulting exercise that starts with current landscape analysis, understanding the desired state, and exploring possibilities on the cloud.

 Quite often, cloud implementation plan is confused with cloud strategy.
 Cloud strategy isn’t only about “how” and “what” you move to cloud, but also about “why” and “when” you move.
 It also includes understanding what shouldn’t be moved to cloud.
 Additionally, it’s not just about moving to cloud.
 Instead, cloud strategy involves letting your customers know whether their strategy is agile enough to innovate with the speed cloud providers are evolving.
 An ideal cloud strategy amalgamates business strategy, data strategy, migration strategy, exit strategy, governance strategy, risk strategy, procurement strategy, and innovation strategy.

-At HCL, we have a strong consulting practice offering a gamut of services to help enterprises form the right cloud strategy.
-Powered by experienced cloud practitioners, global delivery centers, and vast experience of migrating workloads on cloud, HCL promises to accelerate a customer’s digital journey, re-invent customer experience, expand business value, and maximize your cloud value by making your enterprise Cloud Smart.
+At HCLTech, we have a strong consulting practice offering a gamut of services to help enterprises form the right cloud strategy.
+Powered by experienced cloud practitioners, global delivery centers, and vast experience of migrating workloads on cloud, HCLTech promises to accelerate a customer’s digital journey, re-invent customer experience, expand business value, and maximize your cloud value by making your enterprise Cloud Smart.